The Big Bus

 The Big Bus is a 1976 American satirical comedy film directed by James Frawley, and starring Joseph Bologna, Stockard Channing, and John Beck.
 Parodying the then-popular disaster genre, it follows the maiden cross-country trip of an enormous nuclear-powered bus named Cyclops.

-The Big Bus initially received mixed reviews, although the New York Times gave the film a favorable review.
+The Big Bus initially received mixed reviews, although The New York Times gave the film a favorable review.
 The film performed poorly at the box office but has since been recognized as a cult classic of its genre.
 Frawley won the audience award at the 1977 Avoriaz Fantastic Film Festival.

 Plot

 Coyote Bus Lines' scientists and designers work feverishly to complete Cyclops, a state-of-the-art articulated jumbo bus, enabling man to achieve a new milestone in bus history, namely non-stop service between New York City and Denver.
 Almost immediately after the bus engine is equipped with nuclear fuel, a bomb goes off, critically injuring Professor Baxter, the scientist in charge of the project.
 Cyclops itself is undamaged, but Coyote Bus Lines has lost both its driver and co-driver.

 Kitty Baxter, the professor's daughter and the Cyclops designer, is forced to turn to old flame Dan Torrance.
-Once a promising driver, Torrance was disgraced after he crashed his bus atop Mount Diablo, and was accused of saving his own life by eating all of his passengers.
-(Torrance blames his co-driver for cannibalism, insisting that he himself survived by eating the seats and the luggage, and only ate part of a passenger's foot by accident when it was included in a stew).
+Once a promising driver, Torrance was disgraced after he crashed his bus on Mount Diablo, and was accused of saving his own life by eating all of his passengers.
+(Torrance blames his co-driver for cannibalism, insisting that he himself survived by eating the seats and the luggage, and only ate part of a passenger's foot by accident when it was included in a stew.)
 Narrowly surviving an assault by vindictive fellow drivers with the help of "Shoulders" O'Brien, Torrance is recruited to drive Cyclops.

 Meanwhile, a sinister tycoon known as "Ironman", encased in a huge iron lung, plots to destroy the bus with some oil sheikhs.
 Ironman directs his brother Alex to sabotage Cyclops using time bombs.
 Alex would prefer to use a man-made earthquake, but Ironman insists that the bus be destroyed and discredited.
-Before its maiden voyage, Alex sneaks aboard and hides a bomb within the bus.
+Before its maiden voyage, Alex sneaks aboard and hides a bomb in the bus.